Mid-major: Key conferences

-Conference USA, the WAC, and the American Conference all once had many strong basketball programs, but since 1999 WAC men's basketball has dropped in prestige due to the departure of many members.
+Conference USA, the United (during its time as the WAC), and the American Conference all once had many strong basketball programs, but since 1999 WAC/United men's basketball has dropped in prestige due to the departure of many members.
 CUSA has lost members mainly to the pre-2013 Big East, the American, and the Sun Belt Conference.
-In turn, the American has lost five significant basketball brands since the 2013 Big East split—Louisville to the ACC and Rutgers to the Big Ten in 2014, UConn to the current Big East in 2020, ans Cincinnati and Houston to the Big 12 in 2023.
+In turn, the American has lost five significant basketball brands since the 2013 Big East split—Louisville to the ACC and Rutgers to the Big Ten in 2014, UConn to the current Big East in 2020, and Cincinnati and Houston to the Big 12 in 2023.

 This list is not static from year to year, as many fail to agree which conferences are truly the majors and which are the mid-majors and/or low-majors during any given season.
 (The Big West and Ohio Valley Conference were previously included on this list; they finished the 2011–2012 season as the 21st and 25th, respectively, ranked conferences in the RPI.)
 Some still refuse to consider the Mountain West to be a "major" conference, despite outperforming several other "major" (BCS) conferences for the last several years in a row.
 There are many conferences (besides the six BCS conferences) that have regularly had teams advance to the Sweet Sixteen or beyond, regularly challenge for multiple NCAA Tournament bids, have multiple teams "buy" games from lower-ranked conferences, and have finished in the top 10 in conference attendance every year for the last decade.
 Additionally, as noted previously, Gonzaga is now seen as a major program despite its mid-major conference affiliation.

 The basketball website Collegeinsider.com created its own definition of "mid-major" when it introduced a pair of end-of-season awards for outstanding mid-major individuals in college basketball: the Lou Henson Award for players (first presented in 2010) and Hugh Durham Award for coaches (first presented in 2005).
 Since the 2013–14 season, players and coaches from the following conferences have been ineligible for these awards: